Samuel D. Parker (attorney): Early life

 Parker was born on December 6, 1781, to Samuel Parker and Ann Cutler.
 He was one of 13 children.
 His brothers included acting Mayor of Boston William Parker, businessman John Rowe Parker, and educator Richard Green Parker.
-He graduated from Harvard College in 1795 and after college, spent many years as an instructor at Philips Exeter Academy.
+He graduated from Harvard College with an A.B. degree in 1799 and after college, spent many years as an instructor at Philips Exeter Academy.

 On December 12, 1807, he married Elizabeth Mason, daughter of Jonathan Mason.
 They had seven children: